Certify > Develop > Connect > Advocate

 An MBE is a Minority Business Enterprise.
 MBEs are companies owned by United States citizens who are Asian, Black, Hispanic or Native American.
 Ownership by minority individuals means the business is at least 51% owned by such individuals or, in the case of a publicly-owned business, at least 51% of the stock is owned by one or more such individuals-i.e., the management and daily operations are controlled by those minority group members.

-Pre-certification webinars are held on Wednesdays at 10:00 am EST. The webinars are designed to provide potential MBEs with critical information needed for the MBE Certification.
+Pre-certification webinars are held bi-weekly on Tuesdays at 10:00 am EST. The webinars are designed to provide potential MBEs with critical information needed for the MBE Certification.
 Topics of discussion include benefits of certification, application process, required documents, fees, re-certification and the programs and services of the Florida State MSDC.
 We are here to answer your questions.

 Please register for the date and time that works best for you.
 After registering, you will receive a confirmation email containing information about joining the webinar.